 How Many Days Are Enough For Rishikesh?

 About 3-4 days should be sufficient for you to visit Rishikesh and engage in the many activities the town has to offer.
-The places you must visit are the Lakshman Jhula, Ram Jhula, Jumpin Heights, The Beatles Ashram, Rajaji National Park, and Shivpuri.
+The places you must visit are the Lakshman Jhula, Ram Jhula, Jumpin Heights bungee jumping, The Beatles Ashram, Rajaji National Park, and Shivpuri.

 Where Can I Stay In Rishikesh For Free?

 You can stay at Geeta Bhawan for free.
-This ashram is located beside the Ganges and has over 1000 rooms for guests to stay.
+This ashram is located beside the River Ganga and has over 1,000 rooms for guests to stay.

 Is There Snowfall In Rishikesh?

 No, Rishikesh doesn’t experience snowfall, though the weather can get chilly in the winter months (average minimum temperature is 14°C).
-If you want to enjoy the snow, consider places like Mussoorie (74 km) or Auli (193 km).
+If you want to enjoy the snow, consider places like Mussoorie (74 km away) or Auli (193 km away).